niemopen/niem-open-training/Modules/02 - Introduction to NIEM.md

 	- Domains can be added, like Cyber in 5.1
 	- Domains are not guaranteed to be backwards compatible with earlier minor releases
 		- But they often are
-	- NIEM 5.2 scheduled for end of 2022
+	- NIEM 6.1 is planned
 - Domain updates are done per-domain
 	- Domains can update their content in between minor releases
 	- Those updates then are normally folded into the next minor release